ohadNave/ohadNave/README.md

 <h1 align="center">Hi There 👋</h1>
 <h3 align="center"></h3>

-My name is Ohad Nave and I'm at my senior year in Information Systems & Software Engineering at Ben-Gurion University.
+My name is Ohad Nave and I'm Information Systems & Software Engineering graduate from Ben-Gurion University.

 I'm from Israel, living in Beer-Sheva and currently working at Ribbon Communications.